pra1981/PratheepaJ.github.io/content/research/_index.md

 caption = ""
 +++

 My research interests are at the interface of mathematical statistics and new technology-generated data.
-I employ a combination of statistical theory and computational tools that I have mastered during graduate and postdoctoral training with potential collaborators to knowledge discovery.
+I employ a combination of statistical theory and computational tools that I have mastered during graduate and postdoctoral training with collaborators to knowledge discovery.

 Applied statistical research: statistical methods for multiple measurements made at the genome-level at multiple gestational age from pregnant women.